ava-labs/avalanchego/x/sync/README.md

 When the client is created, it is given the root hash of the revision to sync to.
 When it starts syncing, it requests from a server a range proof for the entire database.
+(To indicate that it wants no lower bound on the key range, the client doesn't provide a lower bound in the request.
+To indicate that it wants no upper bound, the client doesn't provide an upper bound.
+Thus, to request the entire database, the client omits both the lower and upper bounds in its request.)
 The server replies with a range proof, which the client verifies.
 If it's valid, the key-value pairs in the proof are written to the database.
 If it's not, the client drops the proof and requests the proof from another server.